Rail transport in Nigeria: Standard gauge lines

-Construction of the Abuja-Kaduna line by the Chinese construction company CCECC began in February 2011, and it was finally inaugurated on July 26, 2016.
+In 2006, the government contracted with the China Civil Engineering Construction Corporation (CCECC) to build the Lagos–Kano Standard Gauge Railway.
+It was later decided to complete the project in segments due to a lack of funds.
+After many delays, the segment from Abuja to Kaduna (187 km) opened officially on 26 July 2016.
 The total cost was US$870 million.
-The 186.5-kilometer line, which begins in Idu 20 kilometers west of central Abuja, requires two hours of travel time for trains with a maximum speed of 100 km/h.
-In August 2020, NRC reported that about 50% of the revenue of its entire rail network (about 4,000 km) would be generated by the standard gauge Abuja-Kaduna line (186 km).
-That Nigerians like to take the train between the capital Abuja and the next largest city Kaduna also has very serious reasons.
-Indeed, the "highway" between the two cities is a constant target for muggers.
+The line, which begins in Idu, 20 kilometers west of central Abuja, requires two hours of travel time for trains with a maximum speed of 100 km/h.
+In August 2020, NRC reported that about 50% of the revenue of its entire rail network (about 4,000 km) would be generated by the standard gauge Abuja–Kaduna line.
+Nigerians like to take the train between the capital Abuja and the next largest city Kaduna because the highway between the two cities is a constant target for muggers.
 A train journey is thus the safer alternative to a car for residents of both cities.
-In 2019, a train traveller says, "I was kidnapped and now only travel by train!"
-Celebrities are also affected: As recently as November 20, 2021, Zamfara State governorship candidate Sagir Hamidu died in a robbery on the said Abuja-Kaduna Expressway.
-Train traveller Agatha Ameh says, "Although, I know some people who still travel by road, possibly because it’s cheaper, I will prefer the train services any day, any time.
-It’s safer, smoother, and even faster."
-She particularly praises the e-ticketing platform on the Abuja-Kaduna line.